bynr/docker-python-template/README.md

 ## With the command line :keyboard:

+### Prerequisites
+To run linter and static analysis tools in your local environment, install the following:
+- ruff
+- mypy

+### Commands
 * `make build`: build docker container
 * `make run HOST_JUPYTER_PORT=8888`: run a jupyterlab server locally and expose it to the port 8888
 * `make rm`: remove the notebook container